 Public Benefits Access

-This category covers the ability of people with HIV to secure Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and other public benefits.
-Because HIV disease and its treatment can be debilitating, and because many of those affected are low-income, access to disability benefits for people with HIV is essential.
-Included in this section are topics such as meeting the Social Security Administration (SSA) definitions and conditions ("listings") of disability necessary for benefits eligibility, and how to handle SSA's reliance on reports of an applicant's/recipient's unresolved warrant to block benefits (the "fleeing felon" issue).
-Other materials address disability caused by medication side effects, citizenship requirements, benefits for prisoners, compassionate allowances for certain conditions, SSA medical reports, and residual functional capacity (RFC).
+This HIV Policy Resource Bank category includes materials on topics such as meeting the Social Security Administration (SSA) definitions and conditions ("listings") of disability to quality for benefits, and how to handle SSA's reliance on reports of an applicant's/recipient's unresolved warrant to block benefits (the "fleeing felon" issue).
+Other materials address citizenship requirements, disability caused by medication side effects, benefits for prisoners, compassionate allowances for certain conditions, SSA medical reports, and residual functional capacity (RFC).